akash18official/AIML/All_about_FastAPI/README.md

 Important: FastAPI itself is just a Python object.
 Creating an instance does not start a server or listen on any port.

-#Important: Why Uvicorn is Required
+#Important: Why Uvicorn is Required?
 Akash- added on 30-01-2026

 Uvicorn is an ASGI server that runs the FastAPI app and listens for incoming HTTP requests.